 - Immediately discloses any instance where the consideration of an applicant could be considered a conflict of interest,

-- Endeavors to fully participate in each stage of the screening process,
+- Endeavors to fully and consistently participate in each stage of the screening process,

 - Assists the search committee chair or other designated staff person in the organization and scheduling of screening activities, and